 When talking about dive computers I love I immediately have to talk about the OSTC.
 I have several of their models OSTC2, OSTC3 and the OSTC Sport.
 I love the displays.
 I really like the UI.
 It always shows me what I want to know.
 You can even define a new gas during a dive (say your buddy dives a different gas and you run out for some reason but still have deco obligation… hopefully not a common scenario, but if it ever happens to you this might literally be a life saver).
 The size is great (especially OSTC3 and OSTC Sport).
 I like the bungee bands they use to hold it.
 Works extremely well on a 3mm and just as well on a dry suit.

-Heinrichs & Weikamp is the best company to work with bar none (from a Subsurface perspective).
+As mentioned above, Heinrichs & Weikamp is one of the best company to work with (from a Subsurface perspective).
 They actively reach out to help us.
 They support the students working on Subsurface as part of the Google Summer of Code.
 They get open source.
 They get divers.
 They just get it.

 I have used both the hose based Puck Air and the Icon HD Net Ready.

 The hose based Puck Air has been my backup computer for a couple of years.
 I mostly used it as a bottom timer + SPG.
 The user interface with the single button is so horrible that I didn’t bother entering the correct gas that I was diving (which really doesn’t make it a good backup computer, does it?).
 The passive display is hard to read both on a dive boat and under water.
 Even worse than the old Suuntos.
 Frankly, it’s so bad that when recently I noticed that its battery was dead I didn’t even bother getting a new one.
 It’s just not a dive computer that I consider a reasonable choice.